closbichler/wacc/README.md

 # WACC (Web Assembly Candy Crush)
 Little browser game written in c and compiled with llvm to webassembly.

+## Getting started
+To build WACC you need clang or llvm and it's linker wasm-ld installed (see Makefile).

+`make all-clang`

 ## TODO
  - Spawn multiple bricks if there's a big hole
  - More particles